Groups of content

 Grouping content has two purposes

 The first use case was possible in OpenCms before version 10 by using element groups.
 But these do not support nested containers and hence are not suitable anymore.
-Since OpenCms 10.5 elements groups are not even activated by default.
+Since OpenCms 10.5 elements groups are even not fully configured by default.
 They are considered deprecated.
 The adequat replacement for them are reuse groups, described here.